GTkernel/colibri-suite/testbed/README.md

 ## Applications

-In this paper, we used four MEC-native applications for system evaluations:
+In this paper, we used four MEC-native applications as the benchmarking tools for system evaluations.
+Their tags, shown in parentheses, are used throughout the paper:

-- **Object detection by Tensorflow Serving**
+- **Object detection by Tensorflow Serving (ML):**
-The detailed installation method is under the directory `./k8s` in [this repo](https://github.com/GTkernel/object-detector-tf-serve/).
-Be awared of the server-side and client-side docker images, application configuration file, and K8s config file, those are all necessary when you run this workload in K8s environment.
+Detailed installation instructions are available in the `./k8s` directory of [this repo](https://github.com/GTkernel/object-detector-tf-serve/).
+Please ensure you have the server-side and client-side Docker images, application configuration file, and K8s config file -- all of which are necessary to run this workload in a K8s environment.
-The input data used in the paper is this [advertisement video](https://www.youtube.com/watch?v=7_mR0WXNhsA) on Youtube, about 1.5 minutes length.
+The input data used in the paper is this 1.5-minute [advertisement video](https://www.youtube.com/watch?v=7_mR0WXNhsA) on Youtube.

-- **FleXR**
+- **FleXR (XR):**
-The official repo of FleXR is at [here](https://github.com/gt-flexr/FleXR).
-In this repo, we cover deploying configurations on K8s, detailed as decription under `./flexr`.
+The official repo of FleXR is linked [here](https://github.com/gt-flexr/FleXR).
+In this repo, we includes deployment configurations for K8s, which are detailed under `./flexr`.

-- **ROS: Robotic OS**
+- **ROS/Robotic OS (IA):**
 Installation details are in [this repo](https://github.com/GTkernel/ros).
 In this paper, we run `core_pub.yml` as MEC server-side workload, while `sub.yml` running as client at the same time to generate the serving traffic and computation.
 Files are under `./pubsub/k8s/` in the ROS repo.

-- **MPEG-OMAF Video 360 by Web Browser**
+- **MPEG-OMAF Video 360 by Web Browser (Video360):**
 We follow this deployment process in [this repo](https://github.com/GTkernel/omaf-video-360).
 To ensure consistency in our test case during experiments, we use [GoReplay](https://goreplay.org) to record client actions (API requests) from the browser.
 These recorded actions can then be replayed and fed into the Video360 server.